Not sure if Gong Cha is right for you?

 Potential Mitigations

-• A business advisor can help you conduct independent market research to evaluate the long-term consumer demand for bubble tea and related products.
+• A business advisor can help you analyze the local competitive landscape for bubble tea and other beverage concepts.

 Inexperienced Management